jina-ai/jina/README.md

 <!-- start jina-description -->

-Jina is a framework that empowers anyone to build cross-modal and multi-modal applications on the cloud.
+Jina is a framework that empowers anyone to build cross-modal and multi-modal<sup>[*]</sup> applications on the cloud.
 It uplifts a local PoC into a production-ready service in just minutes.
 It simplifies the advanced solution engineering and cloud-native technologies, making them accessible to every developer.
 Applications built with Jina enjoy the following features out-of-the-box:

-🌌 **Universal**:
+🌌 **Universal**
   - Versatile on all modalities and data types, such as text, image, audio, video, 3D mesh, PDF.
   - Support all mainstream deep learning frameworks.
   - Polyglot gateway that supports gRPC, Websockets, HTTP, GraphQL protocols with TLS.

-⚡ **Performance**:
+⚡ **Performance**
   - Intuitive design pattern for building high-performance microservices.
   - Scaling at ease: set replicas, sharding via one parameter.
   - Duplex streaming between client and server.
   - Async and non-blocking data processing over dynamic flows.

-☁️ **Cloud-native**:
+☁️ **Cloud-native**
   - Seamless Docker integration: sharing, exploring, sandboxing, versioning and dependency control via [Jina Hub](https://hub.jina.ai).
   - Fast deployment to Kubernetes, Docker Compose and Jina Cloud.
   - Full observability via Prometheus and Grafana.

+<sup>[*] Example cross-modal application: <a href="https://github.com/jina-ai/dalle-flow/">DALL·E Flow</a>; example multi-modal services: <a href="https://github.com/jina-ai/clip-as-service/">CLIP-as-service</a>, <a href="https://github.com/jina-ai/now/">Jina Now</a></sup>

 <!-- end jina-description -->